PXAccumulator: To Implement a Custom Accumulator Attribute

 Story

-In the Smart Fix company, the number of assigned work orders may be updated very often.
-Users can assign work orders on the Repair Work Orders (RS301000) form and the Assign Work Orders (RS501000) form Also, multiple users may assign repair work orders to the same employee at the same time.
-Because this causes concurrent updates of one record in the database, the system may display the Another process has updated the record error.
+In the Smart Fix company, the number of work orders assigned to each employee changes frequently.
+Users can assign work orders on both the Repair Work Orders (RS301000) form and the Assign Work Orders (RS501000) form.
+Multiple users may assign repair work orders to the same employee at the same time.
+These concurrent updates of a record trigger this error: Another process has updated the record.

 Process Overview